sami10644/Virtual-Diagnostic-Center/README.md

 ## NOTE

-==> You can access the website live at: https://kvg-disease-predictor.herokuapp.com <br>
 ==> Python version 3.6.8 was used for the whole project.<br>

 ## Steps to run this application in your system